rybak/atlassian-tweaks/README.md

    6. Paste the copied value
    7. Replace the example domain with the domain of website you use
    8. Click "OK"

-5. After installation, you can use the browser extension popup to disable or enable individual scripts and styles if needed.
-For some scripts, you will need to refresh the page (in browser) to remove effects of the script.

 ### Browser extensions